 Here’s an Ideal Itinerary for Visiting the Priorat Wine Region

 We’ve discussed Priorat in the past, and it’s because this region is both so beautiful and so delicious wine-wise that we’re going to discuss an itinerary for visiting Priorat Spain in more detail.
-Winetraveler contributor Ashlee McRae already explained a background on Priorat and what makes it so great, so today I’ll simply provide an ideal route and bodegas (wineries) worth visiting, and several tour and accommodation options.
+Read on to discover an ideal route through the region, several bodegas (wineries) worth visiting, and several tour and accommodation options.

 If You’re Near Northeastern Spain, Don’t Miss Priorat

 I enjoyed Priorat because of its seclusion.
-And while I may be using the word secluded, it’s a wine region that’s actually incredibly easy to access.
+While I may be using the word secluded, it’s a wine region that’s actually incredibly easy to access.
 However, once you’re there, you feel (and you are), in a foreign land filled with small picturesque villages beset beneath a beautiful mountainous landscape.

 Priorat is a DOQ, which is short for a rare style of wine region known to produce wines of unmatched quality.
 When you envision Priorat on a map, think of it as a donut hole.
-The entire Priorat region is surrounded by another wine region called DO Montsant (see map right, courtesy Paisatges del Vi).
+The entire Priorat region is surrounded by another wine region called DO Montsant (see map above, courtesy Paisatges del Vi).
 In Catalan, DOQ stands for Denominació d’Origen Qualificada (Qualified/Controlled Appellation of Origin), whereas DO is a different classification of wine region.
 You can learn more about the difference between Spanish wine regions and their classifications here.

 So now that you made it into Priorat, where to begin?
-You could honestly just spend the day driving through Priorat and Montsant admiring the scenery, but let’s make things a bit more interesting and include some ancient monestary visits, wine tours and jaw-dropping scenic hikes.
+You could honestly just spend the day driving through Priorat and Montsant admiring the scenery, but let’s make things a bit more interesting and include some ancient monastery visits, wine tours, and jaw-dropping scenic hikes.

 First Stop: Visit the Escaladei Monastery

 Priorat is steeped in history.
-The region has been influenced by a number of ancient religions and cultures for thousands of years.
-The Escaladie (Catalan Pronunciation) Monastery makes for an ideal first stop because not only will it get you in the adventurous mood and peak your curiosity, it’s also tucked beneath the hills of Montsant, on the outskirts of Priorat.
+The region has been influenced by several ancient religions and cultures for thousands of years.
+The Escaladie (Catalan Pronunciation) Monastery makes for an ideal first stop because not only will it get you in the adventurous mood and pique your curiosity, but it’s also tucked beneath the hills of Montsant, on the outskirts of Priorat.